chudkowsky/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 **Performance optimization** efforts focus on the practical challenges: reducing signature sizes, improving verification speeds, and minimizing computational requirements for resource-constrained devices. **Hardware acceleration** for post-quantum algorithms could significantly improve adoption feasibility, potentially making the difference between smooth migration and network congestion during the transition.

 Meanwhile, **zero-knowledge proof systems** require special consideration.
-Many current SNARKs are not quantum-resistant, while STARKs are hash-based and likely quantum-resistant—creating a divergence in the privacy-preserving landscape. **Layer 2 scaling solutions** must account for post-quantum cryptography in their long-term technical roadmaps, as retrofitting quantum resistance into complex rollup systems could prove far more challenging than building it in from the start.
+Many current pairing-based SNARKs are not quantum-resistant, while STARKs are hash-based and plausibly quantum-resistant—creating a divergence in the privacy-preserving landscape. **Layer 2 scaling solutions** must account for post-quantum cryptography in their long-term technical roadmaps, as retrofitting quantum resistance into complex rollup systems could prove far more challenging than building it in from the start.

 ### Long-term Ecosystem Evolution